The FHA loan is a government-insured mortgage that enables eligible borrowers to put down as little as 3.5% on the purchase of a home*

 You may still be able to obtain an FHA loan with less-than-stellar credit, but the down payment could be 10 percent.
 Gift funds from family members and grant money may be accepted for your down payment as well.

 An FHA loan has to be for your primary residence and you must have stable employment to qualify.
 One myth is that the FHA loan is just for first-time homebuyers.
 If you relocate or outgrow a home, you may still be able to use an FHA loan on your next purchase.
 You also may be able to use an FHA loan to purchase a multi-unit rental property as long as you live in one of the units.
-Borrowers who’ve experienced a bankruptcy, foreclosure or short sale could be eligible for an FHA loan if several years have passed.
+Borrowers who’ve experienced bankruptcy, foreclosure, or short sale could be eligible for an FHA loan if several years have passed.

 Your debt-to-income ratio (DTI) is also a factor that will be reviewed to determine if you can afford the mortgage payment.
 DTI is a comparison of your debt to your income, and it’s expressed as a percentage.